 influence by minority shareholders i.e., via affirmative rights or other contractual covenants, has been held immaterial.
 The jurisprudence developed under Act not only includes positive or proactive control within its ambit, but also extends to affirmative and negative rights.
-One of the early pioneering decisions by CCI in this regard came in a matter involving shares acquisition of Multi screen media private limited.36The CCI held that entrustment of negative rights amount to control and even enlisted a few probable negative rights which, in the CCI's opinion, are likely to result in change of control.37
+One of the early pioneering decisions by CCI in this regard came in a matter involving shares acquisition of Multi screen media private limited.
+The CCI held that entrustment of negative rights amount to control and even enlisted a few probable negative rights which, in the CCI's opinion, are likely to result in change of control.
+The includes the probable negative rights which, in the CCI's opinion are likely to result in change of control.